Investing term

 Long-lived physical assets — buildings, machinery, vehicles — sitting on the balance sheet at cost minus accumulated depreciation.

 Property, plant and equipment (PP&E) is a company's long-lived physical assets — buildings, machinery, vehicles, land — carried on the balance sheet at cost minus accumulated depreciation.
-It shows how capital-intensive a business is: heavy PP&E (factories, utilities) means big ongoing spending to maintain it, while asset-light businesses run on far less.
+It represents the tangible productive base a business uses to make its products or deliver its services.

 For example